How does this medication work? What will it do for me?

-Each pink, oval, film-coated tablet engraved with "SP" on one side and "50" on the other, contains 50 mg lacosamide.
+Each pink, oval, film-coated tablet engraved with "SP" on one side and "50" on the other, contains 50 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, red iron oxide, black iron oxide, and FD&C Blue No. 2/Indigo Carmine Aluminum Lake.

-Each dark yellow, oval, film-coated tablet, engraved with "SP" on one side and "100" on the other, contains 100 mg lacosamide.
+Each dark yellow, oval, film-coated tablet, engraved with "SP" on one side and "100" on the other, contains 100 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, and yellow iron oxide.

-Each salmon, oval, film-coated tablet, engraved with "SP" on one side and "150" on the other, contains 150 mg lacosamide.
+Each salmon, oval, film-coated tablet, engraved with "SP" on one side and "150" on the other, contains 150 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, yellow iron oxide, red iron oxide, and black iron oxide.

-Each blue, oval, film-coated tablet engraved with "SP" on one side and "200" on the other, contains 200 mg lacosamide.
+Each blue, oval, film-coated tablet engraved with "SP" on one side and "200" on the other, contains 200 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, and FD&C Blue No. 2/Indigo Carmine Aluminum Lake.

 How should I use this medication?

-The recommended starting dose of lacosamide taken by mouth (tablets) is 50 mg twice daily for 1 week.
+The recommended starting dose of lacosamide is 50 mg twice daily for 1 week.
 The dose is then increased to 100 mg twice daily during the second week.
 Depending on your response, your doctor may increase the dose of the medication to 150 mg twice daily during the third week, and 200 mg twice daily during the fourth week.
 Do not stop taking this medication or any other seizure medications unless your health care provider advises you to.

 This medication can be taken with plenty of water, with or without food.
 Swallow the tablets whole - do not crush or chew the tablets.